 When looking for a job in human resources, it is imperative to build your resume for success.
 These jobs are often highly competitive, which means it is up to you to create a resume that gets you the edge over the other applicants.
-If you want to land a job in human resources, here are five essential skills to include on your resume.
+A resume is a great place to list soft skills that are high demand.
+Highlight your skills that closely align with the job description.
+If you want to land a job in human resources, here are some essential human resources resume skills to include.

 1. Public Speaking

 If you want to get a job, you should be able to prove that you are a good public speaker.
 While not every HR professional will make speeches to the whole company, every worker is expected to have clear communication skills.
 After all, HR professionals often has to convey information between employees and management.
 This often must be done clearly and with sensitivity, which means that it is imperative to have strong verbal communication skills.
 If you intend on moving up in the HR department, you may be required to give actual speeches someday regarding company policy.
 Therefore, it is a versatile skill to include.

 It is not just about talking.
 In human resources, you will also be expected to listen.
 In most cases, HR professionals serve as an intermediary between the company and its employees.
 While you must be able to speak clearly to both sides, you also have to be able to listen.
 You have to hear what you are being told, and you have to know how to respond effectively in the moment.
 Good comprehension skills are also important so you can read between the lines of what you are being told.
 Moreover, if you can listen with an empathetic ear, you will be thoroughly poised to succeed.